 How does it work?

-Upon start, the bot will send a market order to buy (or sell) the specified amount at the exchange.
+Upon start, the bot will send an order (limit or market) to buy (or sell) the specified amount at the exchange.
 It then monitors the market in real-time and checks your defined take profit and stop-loss levels to see if they've been reached.
-Once one of these levels have been reached, the bot will place a corresponding market sell (or buy) order to close the position and take profit (or cut your loss).
+Once one of these levels has been reached, the bot will place a corresponding market sell (or buy) order to close the position and take profit (or cut your loss).
 The bot automatically stops once the position is closed.

 Here are a few examples that illustrate how this bot works: